-Note 1: To be taken by the Spanish major during the first semester of the senior year.
-Note 2: Pass/Fail grading.
+Note 1: To be taken by the Spanish major during the senior year.

 Note 3: A fee for the senior exit examination is assessed through registration for this course.

 SPA 459.
 Instructional Design and Strategies.
 2.

 The course is a study of second language instruction methodologies, materials, course design, and effective teaching strategies specific to the second language classroom.
 Prepares second language teacher candidate for K-12 licensure.
 Fall.